sprintersb/atest/README.md

   when linking.
 For the documentation of `-wrap`, see http://sourceware.org/binutils/docs-2.32/ld/Options.html#index-_002d_002dwrap_003dsymbol

-* When using avrtest to run the GCC test suite for AVR, the host interactions that `exit-*.o` supplies via stdout and stderr should be sufficient.
+* When using AVRtest to run the GCC test suite for AVR, the host interactions that `exit-*.o` supplies via stdout and stderr should be sufficient.
   The complexity of fileio is not needed for the GCC test suite.